swevans/thread.js/README.md

 <a name="debugging"></a>
 ##### Debugging & Error Handling
 Debugging multithreaded code can be challenging.
 Luckily Threadjs and Web Workers provide some safety and help.
 As always.. your browser console is there to help (use F12)!
-FWIW we have found Firefox to be the best browser for debugging multithreaded code.
+FWIW- we have found Firefox to be the best browser for debugging multithreaded code.
 ###### Unminified Thread.js
 It is best to use the unminified thread.js file while developing or debugging your application.
 ```html